 “The millennial generation is not used to sitting at a desk for eight hours a day, five days a week.
 They want the ability to move around between various environments in the workplace so they can conduct their work and also relax,” says John P. Yodzis, President and COO of DOW Electronics, which recently revamped its space to replace tall 1990s-style cubicles with low-profile workstations and contemporary collaboration rooms.
 “We’ve done a really good job of keeping it fun while still maintaining a business environment.”

-Defining that balance in your own office requires due diligence with anyone who works there, adds Todd Haywood, Director of Facilities, Security and Business Continuity Management at Motorists Insurance Company, which recently renovated the third floor of its Columbus, OH, facility.
+Defining that balance in your own commercial interiors requires due diligence with anyone who works there, adds Todd Haywood, Director of Facilities, Security and Business Continuity Management at Motorists Insurance Company, which recently renovated the third floor of its Columbus, OH, facility.
 “Find out how they’re going to work and what their needs are, then find the most economical means of putting that together.
 Make sure once that group moves into the space, they’re comfortable and have everything they need to do their job properly.”

 “It’s really important to give people the flexibility to get up from their desks and work in a different environment so they’re not in the same spot all day,” Savage explains.
 “If you can give them options, especially options with natural light and different types of seating, it’s an easy way to bring some changes to offices without a big budget.”